peterhoglund/gd-sheets/README.md

 ---------------
 This is a very early version of this addon.
 Moving on I will work on:

-* Basic UX features (insert and move rows and columns, move between cells, sheets management, zooming, etc., etc.)
+* Use VisualServer for cells instead of nodes, to hopefully make larger sheets faster.
+* Multiline editing in cells.
-* Accept different data types (integers, floats, strings, etc).
+* Accepting different data types (integers, floats, strings, etc).
 Perhaps even arrays and objects.
 * Write data from script.
 Today only reading is possible.
 * Export and import CSV (maybe JSON)
-* Stability and bug fixes, refactoring code
 * more...

 Known issues in this version
 ----------------------------
 * Has only been tested with Godot 3.4.1 on Mac (with HiDPI screen)
-* Resizing cells is not saved, leaving and returning will reset the sizes.
+* Large sheets are slow to process in the editor.
-* All data is string format only (since it uses LineEdit)
+* All data is one line only (since it uses LineEdit)
-* Can't insert or delete rows or columns, only add and remove at the ends
-* Can't move rows and columns
-* Moving between cells can be a little awkward sometimes.